Eucalyptus parvula: Description

 Eucalyptus parvula is a tree with a compact crown and that typically grows to a height of 10–15 m and forms a lignotuber.
 It has smooth greyish bark that is shed in long ribbons, often with persistent rough, flaky or fibrous bark at the base of the trunk.
 Young plants and coppice regrowth have sessile, glossy green, elliptical to egg-shaped or lance shaped leaves that are 16–40 mm long, 9–13 mm wide and arranged in opposite pairs.
 Adult leaves are lance-shaped, the same shade of dull green on both sides, 40–70 mm long and 6–10 mm wide on a petiole up to 5 mm long.
 The crown of mature trees characteristically contains large numbers of juvenile and intermediate leaves.

 The flower buds are arranged in leaf axils on an unbranched peduncle 2–7 mm long, the individual buds sessile.
 Mature buds are oval to spindle-shaped, about 4 mm long and 2–3 mm wide with a conical to rounded operculum.
 Flowering occurs from January to March and the flowers are white.
 The fruit is a woody, cup-shaped capsule 3–4 mm long and 3–5 mm wide with the valves near rim level.

 Taxonomy

 Small-leaved gum was first formally described in 1909 by Richard Hind Cambage in Proceedings of the Linnean Society of New South Wales.
 Cambage gave it the name Eucalyptus parvifolia but that name had already been given to a fossil species by John Strong Newberry in 1895 and was therefore a nomen illegitimum.
 In 1991, Lawrie Johnson and Ken Hill changed the name to E. parvula.
 The specific epithet (parvula) is from Latin, meaning "very small".

 Distribution and habitat

-Eucalyptus parvula grassy in grassy woodland in cold, damp places on the Southern Tablelands near Badja Cathcart east of Cooma.
+Eucalyptus parvula grows in grassy woodland in cold, damp places on the Southern Tablelands east of Cooma from near Badja south to Dragon Swamp near Cathcart.